VijayRajIITP/Face-Recogintion-using-PCA/README.md

 | 7                 | 3                | 91    |
 | 8                 | 2                | 93.75 |
 | 9                 | 1                | 95    |
-## Conclusion As the number of training samples increases from 5 to 9, the Correct Recognition Rate (CRR) also increases.
-This suggests that having more diverse training samples positively influences the recognition accuracy.
+ **As the number of training samples increases from 5 to 9, the Correct Recognition Rate (CRR) also increases.
+This suggests that having more diverse training samples positively influences the recognition accuracy.**